 Heat maps are often used in weather reports.
 But you can use it to present various types of data.
 Follow the article to learn how to make a heatmap in excel using your dataset.

-Download Excel Template of Heat Map
+Download Excel Workbook of Heat Map

 You can download the free heatmap excel template from the download button below.